osmosis-labs/osmosis/x/protorev/protorev.md

 4. For each feasible route, determine if there is a cyclic arbitrage opportunity (`IterateRoutes`)
     1. Determine the optimal amount to swap in and its respective profits via binary search over range of potential input amounts (`FindMaxProfitForRoute`)
     2. Compare profits of each route, keep the best route and input amount with the highest profit
-5. If the best route and input amount has a profit > 0, execute the trade (`ExecuteTrade`) and rebalance the pools on-behalf of the chain through the `gammkeeper` (`MultiHopSwapExactAmountIn`)
+5. If the best route and input amount has a profit > 0, execute the trade (`ExecuteTrade`) and rebalance the pools on-behalf of the chain through the `poolmanagerkeeper` (`MultiHopSwapExactAmountIn`)
 6. Keep the profits in the module’s account for subsequent distribution.

 ### ExtractSwappedPools